 In 2002, Cohen founded the group TrueMajority to promote a variety of anti-war, environmental, and social-justice agendas.

-In 2004, Cohen and Greenfield took a twelve-foot effigy of President George W. Bush on a national “Pants-on-Fire” tour, setting it ablaze at each location to signify that Bush had lied to the American people when he announced that major military hostilities in Iraq had ended.
+Cohen and Greenfield strongly opposed the 2003 U.S. invasion of Iraq.
+In 2004 they took a twelve-foot effigy of President George W. Bush on a national “Pants-on-Fire” tour, setting it ablaze at each location to signify that Bush had lied to the American people when he announced that major military hostilities in Iraq had ended.

 In late 2010, as a number of Bush-era tax cuts were set to expire unless Congress intervened to extend them, Cohen was one of more than 45 millionaires who signed an open petition stating that tax breaks for the wealthy should be terminated “for the fiscal health of our nation and the well-being of our fellow citizens.”